 In 2019 Caitlin was a finalist in the Lawyers Weekly 30 under 30 Awards in the category of Taxation directly as a result her being the lead lawyer in litigation before the AAT concerning claims in respect of research and development tax offsets.

 Caitlin combines a detailed knowledge of state and federal taxation laws with a sound understanding of litigation and commercial realities to effectively represent the rights and interest of her clients in revenue disputes.
-She has the unique experience of having provided complex front end tax advice with litigation skills – in both a tax environment (and otherwise).
-She has advised on particular strategies to deal with risk reviews, audits and any resultant amended assessments.
+She has the unique skill of being able to provide complex front end tax planning advice and also act for clients in ATO reviews and in court proceedings.
+She advises clients on strategies to deal with risk reviews, audits and any resultant amended assessments.

 Her recent experience includes: